 In our opinion, there is no problem with safety inside Lake Bogoria National Reserve.
 There is no accommodation in the reserve aside from a campsite.
 Visiting on a daytrip on an organized safari is very safe.
 If you are on a self-drive safari, it is important to avoid driving after dark and to take safety precautions in the towns.

 Before coming to Kenya you will most likely require several vaccinations.
 Lake Bogoria is a shallow soda lake in the Rift Valley and malaria is a big concern here.
-All precautions should be taken seriously.
+All precautions taken seriously.
 Taking antimalarial medication is recommended, and to minimize the risk of being bitten by mosquitoes, the use of repellent (those containing DEET are most effective) and covering up at dusk is advisable.

 Although incidents are extremely rare and there is no need for paranoia, you should always be aware of the potential danger of wildlife encounters.
 Listen to the instructions given by your guide and use your common sense.